brenoxav/news-scraper/README.md

 ![screenshot](./images/screenshot-1.png)
 ![screenshot](./images/screenshot-2.png)

-A scraper developed in Ruby that scrapes the latest news from three sources: AP, BBC and Reuters websites.
+A scraper developed in Ruby that gets the latest stories from the 'world news' frontpage of the websites: AP, BBC, and Reuters.

 ## Built With

-- Ruby
+- Ruby 2.7
-- Bundle
+- Bundle 2.1.4
-- Nokogiri
+- Nokogiri 1.10.10
-- RSpec
+- RSpec 3.10
-- Rubocop
+- Rubocop 1.3.0

 ## Getting Started